 You can exercise these rights by writing us using the contact details below.
 For this matter we may ask you to provide us with additional information or documents to prove your identity.

-VII.
+VIII.
 Contact information for data privacy matters

 Contact email: email@example.com